HERMES-Exposome/TMAO_exposure_neurodevelopment/README.md

 # TMAO_exposure_neurodevelopment
+This repository contains the scripts used for the study:

-Integrated Insights into Neurodevelopmental Effects of Methylamines: A Multi-Cohort Study Combining Epidemiology and Toxicology
+“__*Integrated Insights into Neurodevelopmental Effects of Methylamines: A Multi-Cohort Study Combining Epidemiology and Toxicology*__”

+### Overview

+Aim:

+### Repository Structure
+scripts/ → Analysis scripts

+README.md → Documentation

+### Data Availability
+The cohort data are not publicly available due to privacy restrictions.

+### Citation
+To be provided after publication